July 20-27, 2014

 Fort Worden State Park, Port Townsend, Washington

-Whether you’re a journeyman performer, aspiring professional, or an enthusiastic beginner, the week long workshop at Jazz Port Townsend, July 21-28, 2013, is the perfect opportunity to meet other excellent musicians, soak up a week of jazz in a seaside paradise, and leave as a better musician.
+Whether you’re a journeyman performer, aspiring professional, or an enthusiastic beginner, the weeklong workshop at Jazz Port Townsend, July 20-27, 2014, is the perfect opportunity to meet other excellent musicians, soak up a week of jazz in a seaside paradise, and leave as a better musician.
+If you are an educator, please visit our Educator Track section to learn how you can be a part of the week.

 You’ll receive focused instruction as you rehearse daily in combos or vocal classes.
 Jazz Theory sessions provide valuable information for increasing your skills as an improviser.
 Master classes are conducted each day by faculty members who cover topics specific to their chosen instruments.
 “Faculty Presents” concerts each afternoon give you a chance to hear performances in an intimate setting.
 The workshop culminates in a series of “Students Present” concerts in which all participants have an opportunity to perform.